Kevin Von Erich: Early career (1976–1981)

 Adkisson started wrestling as Kevin Von Erich in 1976.
-He spent most of his career wrestling for his father's promotion, World Class Championship Wrestling.
+He spent most of his career wrestling for his father's Dallas, Texas-based promotion, World Class Championship Wrestling (WCCW), a territory of the National Wrestling Alliance (NWA).
 Kevin's natural athletic ability and good looks made him one of the promotion's biggest stars.
 He achieved great success in the company both as a singles and tag team wrestler, often participating in many of the company's high-profile feuds.
 Kevin was also known for wrestling barefoot, highly unusual in a sport where almost all wrestlers wear high-topped boots.
-World Class announcers often jokingly referred to him as "The Barefoot Boy" on WCCW broadcasts.
-Kevin later admitted in an interview that he never set out to wrestle barefoot, but that before one of his matches someone hid his boots as a joke, and he wasn't able to find them before his match, so just went out barefoot to wrestle, and it later became his trademark.
-Contrary to popular belief, he wore boots in matches in his early career, including his debut match against Paul Perschmann aka Playboy Buddy Rose and in a match against Superfly Jimmy Snuka.
-Kevin was a big fan of Snuka's, who also wrestled barefoot, and Kevin often performed a move similar to Snuka's flying body splash from the top rope, which Snuka called The Superfly.
+Announcers often jokingly referred to him as "The Barefoot Boy" on WCCW broadcasts.
+Kevin later admitted in an interview that he never set out to wrestle barefoot, but that before one of his matches, someone hid his boots as a joke and he was not able to find them before his match so he just went out barefoot to wrestle, and it later became his trademark.
+Contrary to popular belief, he wore boots in matches in his early career, including his debut match against Paul Perschmann and in a match against "Superfly" Jimmy Snuka.
+Kevin was a big fan of Snuka, who also wrestled barefoot, and Kevin often performed a move similar to Snuka's flying body splash from the top rope, which Snuka called the Superfly.

-During the late 70s, Kevin established himself in the Dallas territory.
+During the late-1970s, Kevin established himself in the Dallas territory.
 His first major success came in 1978 while wrestling as a tag team with his younger brother David.
 During the year, they captured the NWA Texas Tag Team Championship on two occasions as well as the NWA American Tag Team Championship.
 On Christmas Day 1978, he established himself firmly in the singles ranks of the promotion by defeating Bruiser Brody for the NWA American Heavyweight Championship.
-In 1980, Kevin Von Erich made his only wrestling appearance in the WWF on January 21 against Johnny Rodz, in a match he won.
-As the 1980s dawned, Kevin became one of the promotion's most viable performers and continued to win numerous championships in both singles and tag team competition with a variety of different partners.
+On January 21, 1980, Kevin made a wrestling appearance in the World Wrestling Federation (WWF, now WWE) against Johnny Rodz, a match he won.
+As the 1980s dawned, Kevin became one of the WCCW's most viable performers and continued to win numerous championships in both singles and tag team competition with a variety of different partners.
 However, his highest profile partners would always be his brothers Kerry and David.
-As the early-1980s progressed, Kevin would appear often at other NWA-promoted territories, including St. Louis, Georgia Championship Wrestling and briefly Florida Championship Wrestling.
-Kevin also competed in a few matches for the World Wide Wrestling Federation.
+As the early-1980s progressed, Kevin would appear often at other NWA territories, including St. Louis Wrestling Club, Georgia Championship Wrestling (GCW), and briefly, Florida Championship Wrestling.
+Kevin also competed in a few matches for the WWF.